Old English Sheepdog Temperament: What's Good About 'Em, What's Bad About 'Em

 - Providing enough exercise and mental stimulation.
-Old English Sheepdogs MUST have regular opportunities to vent their energy and do interesting things.
-Otherwise they will become rambunctious and bored – which they usually express by barking and destructive chewing.
-Bored Old English Sheepdogs can make a shambles of your house and yard.
+Old English Sheepdogs don't need miles of running exercise, but they do need plenty of opportunities to vent their energy and romp about.
+Otherwise they will become rambunctious and bored, which they usually express by barking and destructive chewing.

-- "Shaggy dog syndrome."
-If you leave the coat long, be aware that like all shaggy dogs, the Old English Sheepdog is a messy dog.
-Leaves, mud, snow, fecal matter, and other debris cling to his rough coat and ends up all over your house.
+If you leave the coat long, the Sheepie manifests "shaggy dog syndrome."
+This is where leaves, mud, snow, fecal matter, and other debris cling to the coat and ends up all over your house.
 When he drinks, his beard absorbs water, which drips on your floors when he walks away.
 When he eats, his beard absorbs food so that when he sniffs your face or presses his head against your leg, YOU end up dirty, too.
-Big shaggy dogs are not suited to fastidious housekeepers.
+Big shaggy dogs are not suited to fastidious housekeepers!

 - Slobbering.
 Some Old English Sheepdogs tend to slobber or drool, especially around mealtimes.

 To help you train and care for your dog

 Dog training videos.
 Sometimes it's easier to train your puppy (or adult dog) when you can see the correct training techniques in action.

 The problem is that most dog training videos on the internet are worthless, because they use the wrong training method.
 I recommend these dog training videos that are based on respect and leadership.

 To learn more about training your dog to be calm and well-behaved, my dog training book is Teach Your Dog 100 English Words.
 It's a unique Vocabulary and Respect Training Program that will teach your dog to listen to you and do whatever you ask.